Guide

 According to Atlassian’s workplace productivity research, the average knowledge worker loses 31 hours per month to unproductive meetings — and double-bookings are among the most disruptive contributors.
 You show up to one meeting, miss another, and spend 20 minutes apologizing to both sides.
 The problem compounds on distributed teams where time zone math disguises a 10 AM slot in London as a 6 AM slot that is also blocked by an early standup in New York.

-The command reads events from your connected grant, so you need to be authenticated first.
+The command takes --title and --start (both required, with --start in RFC3339 format), plus --duration in minutes (default 60) and an optional comma-separated --participants list.
+It reads events from your connected grant, so authenticate first.
 If you haven’t connected a calendar account yet, run nylas auth login and follow the OAuth prompt.
-The command works with Google Calendar, Outlook, Exchange, Yahoo, iCloud, and IMAP providers.
+The tool works with Google Calendar, Outlook, Exchange, Yahoo, iCloud, and IMAP providers.

 How do you write a jq overlap checker?

-A jq overlap check is a deterministic alternative to the AI detector.
+A jq overlap check is the deterministic way to find conflicts among events that already exist, complementing the proposed-meeting check above.
 It works purely on timestamps: two events overlap when one starts before the other ends.
 This makes the script predictable and auditable — you can read every condition and trace exactly which pair triggered the flag.
 The approach is reliable for CI jobs and daily cron reports where you want the same logic to produce the same output every run.

 The script below fetches the next 14 days of events, extracts each event’s start and end as epoch integers, and then checks every pair for overlap.
 Events with identical IDs are skipped so an event doesn’t flag itself.
 The output is a list of overlapping pairs with their titles and times.